griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 The early chapters of the book take the initial Java to Kotlin conversions that Intellij IDEA can perform and adds **Chapter 4** (Optional to Nullable) to show how Kotlin fixes a [billon dollar IOU](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/) of Java Null Pointers

-**Terraforming Java** into Planet Kotlin with only simple top level functions takes Us far enough into the [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/) to be useful
+**Terraforming Java** into Planet Kotlin with only simple top level functions takes Us far enough into the Functional [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/) to be useful

 To keep transforming or to "Kotlinate" existing Object-Orientated Kotlin is also encouraged in **Chapter 16** (Intefaces to Functions)